Knorr-Bremse Aktiengesellschaft: Knorr-Bremse Remains on the Path to Success Even in a Year of Global Crisis

 Phone: +49 89 3547 182310, e-mail: email@example.com

 This publication has been independently prepared by Knorr-Bremse AG (“Knorr-Bremse”).
-It may contain forward-looking statements that address key issues such as strategy, future financial results, events, competitive positions, and product developments.
-These forward-looking statements – just as any business activity in a global environment – are always associated with uncertainty.
-Such forward-looking statements are subject to a number of risks, uncertainties, and other factors, including, but not limited to, those described in Knorr-Bremse’s disclosures.
-Should one or more of these risks, uncertainties, or other factors materialize, or should underlying expectations not occur or should assumptions prove incorrect, the actual results, performance, or achievements of Knorr-Bremse may vary materially from those described in the relevant forward-looking statements.
-Such forward-looking statements may be identified by words such as “expect,” “want,” “anticipate,” “intend,” “plan,” “believe,” “seek,” “estimate,” “will,” “project,” or words of similar meaning.
-Knorr-Bremse does not intend, nor does it assume any obligation, to update or revise its forward-looking statements regularly in light of developments that differ from those anticipated.
+It may contain forward-looking statements which address key issues such as strategy, future financial results, events, competitive positions, and product developments.
+Like any entrepreneurial activity in a global environment, these forward-looking statements always come with a degree of uncertainty.
+They are subject to a number of risks, improbabilities, and other factors, including, but not limited to, those described in Knorr-Bremse’s disclosures.
+Should one or more of these risks, improbabilities, or other factors materialize, or should underlying expectations not occur or should assumptions prove incorrect, the actual results, performance, or achievements of Knorr-Bremse may vary materially from those described in the relevant forward-looking statements.
+Such forward-looking statements may be identified by words such as “expect”, “want”, “anticipate”, “intend”, “plan”, “believe,” “seek”, “estimate”, “will”, “project”, or words of similar meaning.
+Knorr-Bremse does not intend, nor does it assume any obligation, to update or revise its forward-looking statements regularly in light of developments which differ from those anticipated.

-This publication may include supplemental financial measures not clearly defined in the applicable financial reporting framework that are or may be alternative performance measures (non-GAAP measures).
-For the assessment of the net assets, financial position, and results of operations of Knorr-Bremse, these supplementary financial figures should not be used in isolation or as alternatives to the financial figures presented in the consolidated financial statements and determined in accordance with the relevant financial reporting framework.
+This publication may include supplemental financial measures that are not clearly defined in the applicable financial reporting framework and are or may be alternative performance measures (non-GAAP measures).
+Knorr-Bremse’s financial position, financial performance, and cash flows should not be assessed solely on the basis of these alternative supplemental financial measures.
+Under no circumstances do they replace the performance indicators presented in the consolidated financial statements and calculated in accordance with the applicable financial reporting framework.
 The calculation by other companies that report or describe similarly titled alternative performance measures may vary despite the use of the same or similar terminology.

-15.09.2022 CET/CEST Dissemination of a Corporate News, transmitted by DGAP - a service of EQS Group AG.
+23.02.2023 CET/CEST Dissemination of a Corporate News, transmitted by EQS News - a service of EQS Group AG.

 Moosacher Str.
 80